to-to-to-to/Bachelor-Thesis-Paper-and-Codes/README.md

 As opposed to directional models, which read the text input sequentially (left-to-right or right-to-left), the Transformer encoder reads the entire sequence of words at once.
 Therefore it is considered bidirectional, though it would be more accurate to say that it’s non-directional.
 This characteristic allows the model to learn the context of a word based on all of its surroundings (left and right of the word).

-The chart below is a high-level description of the Transformer encoder.
-The input is a sequence of tokens, which are first embedded into vectors and then processed in the neural network.
-The output is a sequence of vectors of size H, in which each vector corresponds to an input token with the same index.

-When training language models, there is a challenge of defining a prediction goal.
-Many models predict the next word in a sequence (e.g. “The child came home from ___”), a directional approach which inherently limits context learning.
-To overcome this challenge, BERT uses two training strategies: